-The Non-GMO Project Standard in its entirety is subject to a biennial revision process.
-This regular revision process generally consists of two successive open public comment periods.
+The Non-GMO Project Standard in its entirety is subject to a regular revision process.
+This revision process generally consists of two successive open public comment periods.
 The Project shall notify stakeholders of the start of the consultation periods via announcement on its website and by direct email to stakeholders for whom the Project has such contact data.
 The Project may, at its discretion, also make such announcements through other media.

-Biennially in even years (e.g. 2018, 2020), the first public comment period commences in April and lasts for 60 days, during which stakeholders may submit comments on the Standard through the Project's website.
+In revision years, the first public comment period commences no later than April and lasts for 60 days, during which stakeholders may submit comments on the Standard through the Project's website.
 Upon opening the public comment period, the Project may also specifically solicit stakeholders for feedback on particular questions about the Standard.
 During this comment period, any recommendations from special advisory committees shall also be considered.